akash-network/node/_docs/testnet/client-usage.md

 | version | Print version |

 **Flags**

 Every command accepts the following flags.
-For brevity, they are omitted from the following documentation
+For brevity, they are omitted from the following documentation.

 | Short | Verbose | Argument | Required | Description |
 |:--|:--|:--|:--|:--|
 | -h | --help | None |  | Help for any command |